Formulas in Inquiry Results: General Information

 Applicable Scenarios

-You may find the information in this chapter useful when you are responsible for the customization of MYOB Advanced in your company, including developing and modifying generic inquiries to give users information they need to do their jobs.
+You may find the information in this chapter useful when you are responsible for the customization of MYOB Acumatica in your company, including developing and modifying generic inquiries to give users information they need to do their jobs.
 In some situations, you may want to perform calculations on values before presenting them or transform the data in some way.

 Components of the Formula Editor Dialog Box